biopython/biopython/Doc/Tutorial/chapter_align.rst

-A bigMaf file is a bigBed file with a BED3+1 format consisting of the 3 required BED fields plus a custom field that stores a MAF alignment block as a string, crearing an indexed binary version of a MAF file (see section :ref:`subsec:align_bigmaf`).
+A bigMaf file is a bigBed file with a BED3+1 format consisting of the 3 required BED fields plus a custom field that stores a MAF alignment block as a string, creating an indexed binary version of a MAF file (see section :ref:`subsec:align_maf`).
 The associated AutoSql file `bigMaf.as <https://genome.ucsc.edu/goldenPath/help/examples/bigMaf.as>`__ is provided by UCSC.
 To create a bigMaf file, you can either use the ``mafToBigMaf`` and ``bedToBigBed`` programs from UCSC. or you can use